dbojan/encrypted-stream-test/README.md

 # Esplayer desktop - open source encrypted stream player for desktop, linux appimage available, will be soon for windows too.

-2026-09-05-14-50-52
+2026-09-07-08-42-53

 [appimage x64 on google drive](https://drive.google.com/drive/folders/1g1VQJJlJ9GU8jronRg7ZgBzxREPsxAU-?usp=sharing)

 - uses electron (unfortunately) + shaka player
 - source code is in esplayer_desktop folder, here in github page.
 - use scroll wheel or key up/down, page up/down to switch channels
-- supported clearkey, widevine
+- supported clearkey, widevine (although if channels require l1 hardware level, probably wont work)
 - supported: epg, subtitles (pluto).
 - put esplayer.txt with links to .m3u/.m3u8, or their gzipped version next to appimage, and start app
+- or drag and drop m3u/m3u/gzipped version on app.

-- you can use appimage on linuxm or compile/run from source:
+- you can use appimage on linux or compile/run from source:

 - to install from source:
 install nodejs, then: